dougbtv/krang/README.md

 * CNI Cache
   * Need to keep output, and decide how to use it
   * It also uses the existing `ADD` cache, is that the right approach?
 Could be done other ways.
+* Multus compatibility: Call the Multus API through the socket.
+  * Similarl to Miguel's dynamic attachments controller.
+* DRA lacks a way to tie to a CNI plugin to a resource.
+Can krang do that?